jessamyn wesley

 LPC

-Drawing on critical, liberation, and psychodynamic approaches, I bring deep listening, inquiry, and aid developing insight toward change.
+Drawing on critical, systemic, and psychodynamic approaches, I bring deep inquiry to help you develop insight towards patterns in your life.

 Client Status